We may earn a fee if you buy via links in this post (at no extra cost to you). Learn More

 Angie’s List has been in business for over 20 years now and is considered to be the mother of all home service providers.

 Its CEO, Bill Oesterle, was inspired by an even older company named Unified Neighbors that operated under the same motto as Angie’s List: neighbors exchanging information with neighbors.
-This idea of trustworthy advice between real people is operating model that Oesterle and then-intern Angie Hicks co-founded Angie’s List on.
+This idea of trustworthy advice between real people is an operating model that Oesterle and then-intern Angie Hicks co-founded Angie’s List on.

 Today, over 6 million households have signed up for Angie’s List to find reliable service providers in 720 (and counting) different home improvement categories.